 food and cake at a luncheon to celebrate the honorees and the founding of PCOM.

-Later that night, students and alumni were able to meet and network with one
+Later that night, students and alumni were able to meet and network with one another

-with alumni within their specialty.
+alumni within their specialty.

 Pictured above-left: Anthony Wastella, Darlene A. Dunay, DO '83, President of Alumni